oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/examples/cis-landing-zone-quickstart/README.md

 home_region="<your tenancy home region>"
 ```

-2. Check the provided *input.auto.tfvars* file.
+2. Rename the provided *input.auto.tfvars.template* file to *input.auto.tfvars* and provide a valid OCID to *parent_id* attribute in *TOP-CMP* object.
+It tells the module the existing compartment where *TOP-CMP* is attached to.

 It has a single map variable named *compartments*.

-**Caution**: Within the map, each object is identified by a key (in uppercase), like *TOP-CMP*, *NETWORK-CMP*, *SECURITY-CMP*, etc. These can actually be any strings, but once defined they MUST NOT be changed, or Terraform will try to recreate the compartments upon *terraform apply*.
+**Caution**: The module defines a single map of objects named *compartments*.
+Within the map, each object is identified by a key (in uppercase), like *TOP-CMP*, *NETWORK-CMP*, *SECURITY-CMP*, etc. These can actually be any strings, but once defined they MUST NOT be changed, or Terraform will try to recreate the compartments upon *terraform apply*.

-Also notice *parent_id : "\<ENTER THE OCID OF THE PARENT COMPARTMENT\>"* in *TOP-CMP* object.
-It tells the module the existing compartment where *TOP-CMP* is attached to.

 Last, but not least, notice the *freeform_tags* applied to each compartment.
-They are not required, but if defined they are leveraged by [OCI CIS Landing Zone Policy Module](https://github.com/andrecorreaneto/terraform-oci-cis-landing-zone-policies) for deploying template (pre-configured) policies.
+They are not required, but if defined they are leveraged by [OCI CIS Landing Zone IAM Policies Module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam-policies) for deploying template (pre-configured) policies.

 ```
 compartments = {
   TOP-CMP : {
     name : "vision-top-cmp",
-    description : "CIS Landing Zone enclosing compartment",
-    #parent_id : "<ENTER THE OCID OF THE PARENT COMPARTMENT>",
+    description : "CIS Landing Zone enclosing compartment", parent_id : "<ENTER THE OCID OF THE PARENT COMPARTMENT>", defined_tags : null,
-    parent_id : "ocid1.compartment.oc1..aaaaaaaa4xzo6svc5zoclp3syjwluimamqsgulurpvsdankhamussi675zla"
-    defined_tags : null,
     freeform_tags : {
       "cislz":"vision",